ningbit/ningbit.github.io/source/_posts/2013-06-12-8-bit-git-the-challenges-of-creating-a-git-based-game-part-one.markdown

 ### Logistics and Building a Story

-The classic story involves a hero saving a princess from an evil wizard using a few key items, such as a magical sword.
-Here is how I mapped those items
+The classic story of _The Legend of Zelda_ involves a hero saving a princess from an evil wizard through the use of key items, such as a magical sword.
+Here is how I mapped those characters and items

     Link (Hero)       => $User
     Princess Zelda    => Princess BASHellda